 Use personal nail tools only and avoid sharing footwear.

-How to Prevent Toenail Fungus from Getting Worse
+How to Prevent Toenail Fungus From Getting Worse

-- Keeping feet clean and dry
+- Keep feet clean and fully dry

-- Practicing proper nail hygiene
+- Practice proper nail hygiene

-- Being consistent with treatment
+- Stay consistent with treatment

-- Avoiding known triggers
+- Avoid known triggers

 Final Notes